How can a company use my data?

 Depending on what permissions you give, that organisation might be able to:

-- hold your data and use it for direct marketing, like email, post and phone calls
+- hold your data and use it for direct marketing, such as email, post and phone calls

 - sell your data to third parties

-A Section 11 Data Protection Notice gives you the right to make a request to an organisation to stop processing your data for the purposes of direct marketing.
+Under Article 21 of the GDPR you can make a request to an organisation to stop processing your data for the purposes of direct marketing.

-If you send this notice to an organisation, it means they must stop, or not begin, sending you marketing material or contacting you for marketing purposes.
+If you notify a company that you object to them processing your personal data for direct marketing purposes, it means they must stop, or not begin, sending you marketing material or contacting you for marketing purposes.

-If an organisation ignores your Section 11 notice you can make an application to the court to enforce it, or complain to the ICO.
+If an organisation ignores your Article 21 notice you can complain to the ICO.

-When can I use the Data Protection Act?
+When can I use the right to object?

-You can use Section 11 of the Data Protection Act as an individual to put a stop to unwanted marketing, including junk mail, emails and nuisance calls.
+You can use Article 21 of the GDPR as an individual to put a stop to unwanted marketing, including junk mail, emails and nuisance calls.

-But, there are usually steps you can take to stop direct marketing without resorting to a formal Section 11 notice.
+But, there are usually steps you can take to stop direct marketing without resorting to a formal Article 21 notice:

 - use our advice to stop unwanted calls